luiarthur/GLM_AMS274/hw/hw1/tex/hw1.md

 # 3c

 Again, applying both the newton-raphson and scoring methods, and having initialized the algorithms at different starting values, $\theta$ was estimated to be **5.047**.
 Table \ref{table3c} summarizes the results and parameter settings for the algorithms.
 Note that in all cases, the scoring method converged much faster.
-But the scoring method yielded estimates that did not correspond to the global max in 2 cases, whereas the Newton-raphson method yielded estimates that were not at the global max in 1 case.
+But the scoring method did not converge to the global max in 2 cases, whereas the Newton-raphson method did not converge to the global max in 1 case.

 Table: Estimates from Newton-Raphson and Scoring Method \label{table3c}